Aditi202004/Software-Project/README.md

     - D: D-value.
     - Threshold: error allowed for achieving the final value of temperature at which reading is to be taken (in Kelvin).
     - Tolerance: error allowed for stabilizing to the final value of temperature at which reading is to be taken (in Kelvin).
-  - Input for current source:
+  - Inputs for current source:
     - High pulse: value of high pulse (in Ampere).
     - Low pulse: value of low pulse (in Ampere).
     - Total time: total time for which resistance is to be plotted.